dentearl/fisherWrightCoalPlotter/README.md

     Usage: fisherWrightCoalPlotter.py [options]

     fisherWrightCoalPlotter.py can be used to generate Fisher-Wright process Coalescent event plots.
 Fun for the whole family!
+Output is in .dot format for use with graphviz's (http://www.graphviz.org/) dot program.

     Options:
       -h, --help            show this help message and exit